ALTIBASE/Documents/Manuals/Altibase_trunk/eng/CLI_2_Eng.md

 #### SQL_NIBBLE

 SQL_C_NIBBLE supported in Altibase 4 is not available to Altibase 5.
-However, you can fetch data with SQL_C_BINARY.
+However, the user can fetch data with SQL_C_BINARY.

 ##### NIBBLE to C type